luisburgos-kueski/arch_components/README.md

 ## Next Updates

+- Add more events for feature use cases, currently most of the events stands for happy paths.
 - Add `feature toggles` reading and propagation through the views (Remove core static file).
 - Make Home module load noy only merchants data but capabilities data (products, services) and to be aware of authentication by including a "fake credit capacity feature widget".